Vice President for Research

-(612) 624-5054, email@example.com
+(612) 624-5054 | firstname.lastname@example.org

 Prior to his appointment as vice president, Chris served as associate dean for research and planning, and for academic affairs, in the University’s College of Science and Engineering, as well as at one time chair of the Faculty Consultative Committee.
-A dedicated educator, he is a Distinguished McKnight and University Teaching Professor who has mentored more than 30 doctoral students.
+Throughout his administrative career, Chris has remained an active scholar in the field of theoretical chemistry.

 Chris joined the University of Minnesota in 1992 after earning his A.B. from Washington University in St. Louis and his Ph.D. from the University of Illinois, and then serving four years as an officer in the United States Army, including combat duty in Operation Desert Storm.

 2021 Arthur C. Cope Scholar (American Chemical Society)

 Editor-in-Chief and Associate Editor, Theoretical Chemistry Accounts (1997-2014); Associate Editor, Journal of Physical Organic Chemistry (1997-2018).

 Fellow: American Chemical Society, Alfred P. Sloan Foundation, and John Simon Guggenheim Foundation.

 Recent research support: US Department of Energy, National Science Foundation, and Defense Threat Reduction Agency.

 Author: Essentials of Computational Chemistry, Theories and Models (textbook); Statistical Molecular Thermodynamics (Coursera Massive Open Online Course).

 Appearances & Presentations